Samot428/DanceScheduleWeb/README.md

 # DanceScheduleWeb

-This App was built for dancers and dance trainers with of helping the trainers with their dance schedules, so they can focus on more important things.
+This app was built for dancers and dance trainers to help trainers manage their dance schedules, so they can focus on more important things.

+---

-Login / Signup:
+## Login / Signup

-As the user (dancer/dance trainer) signs in, he/she can choose, wheter is he/she a trainer or dancer.
+As the user (dancer or dance trainer) signs in, he/she can choose whether they are a trainer or a dancer.
 Depending on this choice, the site redirects the user to two different pages.

+---

-Trainer Page:
+## Trainer Page

-The Trainer can create clubs and then modified them.
-When the Trainer opens his/her club, he/she can:
+The trainer can create clubs and then modify them.
+When the trainer opens his/her club, he/she can:

-    - manage his/her groups, where dance couples or dancers are placed
+- Manage groups, where dance couples or dancers are placed
-    - add trainers, that he/she frequently uses in the club
+- Add trainers that he/she frequently uses in the club
-    - manage his/her days, where:
+- Manage days, where:
-        - start and end time of the day can be selected (depending on these times, the start/end time of the added trainers will also change)
+  - Start and end time of the day can be selected
+    (these times also affect the available time range of added trainers)
-        - trainers can be added (also with group lessons, which can be aimed for some specific groups defined before)
+  - Trainers can be added (including group lessons aimed at specific groups)
-        - couples can be managed (removed from the day or added - also couples that aren't in the groups mentioned above, but the user has to confirm this addition)
+  - Couples can be managed
+    (removed from the day or added — even couples not in the predefined groups, but the user must confirm this)
-        - excel-like editor can beopened.
-This editor is automatically set with times and days so the trainer doesn't have to do it manually.
-Here the dancers can mark their daily                   availability, so these data can be later used for the schedule creation
+  - An **excel‑like editor** can be opened
+    - It is automatically filled with times and days
+    - Dancers can mark their daily availability
-    - schedule creation:
+    - These data are later used for schedule creation

+---

+## Schedule Creation

-      - an external file can be loaded, but it has to be in valid format (like the excel-like editor)
+- An external file can be loaded, but it must be in a valid format (same as the excel‑like editor)
-      - schedule settings can be managed:
+- Schedule settings can be managed:
-        - Whether a user wants to order the couples by group index (the lowest group index as first), by class level or randomly
+  - Choose how couples should be ordered
+    (by group index, class level, or randomly)
-        - Choose a day that the schedule should be made for
+  - Choose the day the schedule should be created for
-        - Choose the fail that the data should be loaded from THE SCHEDULE ALGORITHM:
+  - Choose the file the data should be loaded from

+### The Schedule Algorithm

-        - couples are first tryed to be scheduled such as, that the couples lets say from group G1 don't have an individual lesson durin a group lesson that is aimed for this group G1
+- Couples are first scheduled so that couples from group **G1** do not have an individual lesson during a group lesson aimed at **G1**
-        - if such a schedule doesn't exists, the some couples are tryed to be joined together, so more space is left for other unscheduled couples
+- If such a schedule does not exist, some couples are joined together to free more space
-        - the same process is repeated, but without the restriction for the not individual lesson during group lesson
+- The same process is repeated without the group‑lesson restriction
-        - if all these schedules fails, the couples are sorted in a way of the hardest couples to schedule as first (with least available slots)
+- If all attempts fail, couples are sorted by difficulty (least available slots first)

-      If the schedule is created it can be downloaded as a .csv or .txt file, so it can be sent to the dancers VIA some external app
+If the schedule is successfully created, it can be downloaded as a **.csv** or **.txt** file so it can be sent to dancers via external apps.
-      -